zaurelzo/ILFP-Assignments/README.md

 # ILFP-Assignments
-Some of the assignments that I've done  during my exchange semester at Indian Institue of Technology Delhi(July 2015 - December 2015).
+Some of the assignments that I've done  during my exchange semester at Indian Institue of Technology Delhi.
 The name of the course was Introduction to Logic and Functional Programming.
+I had actually really enjoy this course and had fun playing with advance boolean algebra concepts.
 You can find in each folder a short description of the assignment and code in OCAML